-Mystics are those who are open to actual encounters with God that are often unmediated by religious trappings.
+Mystics are those who are open to actual encounters with the Divine that are often unmediated by religious trappings.
 These encounters are often given to those who find themselves on the fringes of institutional religious structures while remaining radically committed to what is truest about our faith.
 Mystics are those who have a longing for God that is so profound that they make radical choices to seek God and respond to God’s leading in their lives.
 As German theologian Karl Rahner famously points out, “The Christian of the future will either be a mystic or will not exist at all.”

 Present to the One Who Is Always Present

-This is the dangerous journey I want to be on in 2020—the journey of learning how to be ever more present and responsive to the divine presence which is always near—even when that Presence moves and moves ME in mysterious ways.
-Like those “wise” travelers who bumbled along imperfectly until they finally arrived at the place where the presence of God was being revealed to them at a particular moment in human history, I want to take my place in the long history of Christian seekers who participate ever more fully in the Divine life as it expresses itself uniquely at this moment of human history.
-It is a moment that is imperfect and dangerous and pregnant with possibility all at the same time!
+This is the kind of journey I want to be on this year—the journey of learning how to be ever more present and responsive to the one who is always near—even when that Presence moves and moves ME in mysterious ways.
+Even when it means that I must pass through dangers, toils, and snares I might have avoided if I had refused to leave the safe and the known.
+Like those “wise” travelers whose risky journey brought them to the place where the presence of God was revealed to them at a particular moment in human history, I want to take my place in the long line of spiritual seekers who participate ever more fully in the Divine life as it reveals itself uniquely at this moment of human history.

-©Ruth Haley Barton, 2020.
+©Ruth Haley Barton, 2022.

 Join thousands of pastors and spiritual leaders